phan603/cs412_final/README.md

 2) Run all cells in `Bigram_Naive_Bayes.ipynb` in order to load the dataset, train the unigram model on the dataset, and output results.

 ### Logistic Regression:
+1) Place the `yelp_reviews.csv` in the same folder as `Logistic_Regression_Baseline.ipynb`.
+2) Run all cells in `Logistic_Regression_Baseline.ipynb` in order to load the dataset, train the Logistic Regression model on the dataset, and output results.

 ### VADER: